Menrath-Noah/cis357-semester-project/README.md

 > 'loadGameStats' function is called when the player wants to view their statistics.
 It calls the current player's game data from FireStore and loads the data into a list.
 It is automatically sorted by date.

 ## Conclusion
+Thank you for completing our Cubeshake app tutorial!
+We hope you found this guide informative and helpful in understanding how to develop and deploy a mobile app using Android Studio and Firebase.

+If you need further assistance or have questions about any part of the tutorial, please explore our GitHub repository [link](https://github.com/Menrath-Noah/cis357-semester-project/tree/main), watch our [video walkthroughs]( https://youtu.be/yRsFyAJK6PE), or contact us at:

+robinss3@mail.gvsu.edu
+eiseled@mail.gvsu.edu
+menrathn@mail.gvsu.edu

+We're always here to help!
+Keep developing and good luck with Cubeshake!